Appointed by Governor to 3-year terms: Richard W. Fairbanks; Robert E. Hackman; one vacancy. Terms expire 2018.

 Montgomery Park Business Center, 1800 Washington Blvd., Baltimore, Maryland, February 2004.
 Photo by Diane F. Evartt.

 In March 2001, the Governor created the Commission on Environmental Justice and Sustainable Communities (Executive Order 01.01.2001.01).
-Effective October 1, 2003, the Commission was established by statute (Chapter 460, Acts of 2003).
+Effective October 1, 2003, the Commission was established by statute by the General Assembly (Chapter 460, Acts of 2003).
 Environmental justice concerns the resolution of environmental issues in a manner equitable to all those affected by them.
 It has been defined as ". . . equal protection from environmental and health hazards for all people regardless of race, income, culture, and social class."
 (Chapter 741, Acts of 1997).

 The Commission analyzes and reviews what impact State laws, regulations, and policy have on the equitable treatment and protection of communities threatened by development or environmental pollution, and determines what areas in the State need immediate attention.
 Moreover, the Commission assesses the adequacy of statutes to ensure environmental justice, and develops criteria to pinpoint which communities need sustaining.